 App-enabled sex toys, like Crescendo and Tenuto, allow one partner to control the sex toy – no matter where they are in the world – while the other person uses it.
 The MysteryApp even lets you come up with your own vibration patterns for Crescendo and Tenuto, making orgasm denial and sex play one of a kind.

 With a vibrating cock ring like Tenuto, a man’s sexual fate will lie in your hands.
 Watching the vibrator wrap around his hard penis while you stimulate it with your remote app can be incredibly erotic for you too.
-Tease him with blue balls just before giving him his sexual release, and watch him beg for the climax.
+Tease your partner with blue balls just before giving him his sexual release, and watch him beg for that intense climax.

-For denial games and BDSM where a woman’s hands are tied up, Crescendo can be a great way to give her genital stimulation and edge her on.
+For erotic sexual denial games and domination/submission where a woman’s hands are tied up, Crescendo can be a great way to give her genital stimulation and edge her on.
 You can even switch up the roles.
-Let her control the remote while you control where the toy goes.
+Let your partner control the remote while you control where the toy goes.
 You will quickly see where her mind wants it most.

-Many other sex toys and aids can be used to intensify orgasm denials, such as strap-ons, cock rings, erotic photos of big tits and cocks, and porn videos.
+Many other sex aids can be used to intensify orgasm denials, such as strap-ons, cock rings, erotic photos of big tits and cocks, and porn videos.

-If you’re using app-enabled sex toys to achieve your ideal orgasm, practicing with the toys together before you use them long-distance means you can get a good feel for the settings and patterns your partner enjoys.
+If you’re using app-enabled sex aids to achieve your ideal orgasm, practicing with them together before you use them long-distance means you can get a good feel for the settings and patterns your partner enjoys.
 It also means you won’t have to waste time looking through instructions or downloading the app when you’re raring to go!

-Orgasm control – whether edging or chastity play – is all about the anticipation and build-up.
+Orgasm control – whether edging or chastity play – is all about the anticipation and build-up; stimulate the mind as well as the body!
 Don’t focus just on the bedroom experience itself, try texting your partner to remind them not to orgasm, or tell them that you’ll be edging them later on.
+You can give them explicit information on how (and where, and when) it’s going to happen.
 Get them excited (and frustrated!) about the orgasms you may or may not let them have.

 As with everything sexual, communication is critical.